darasiemi/mental_health_mlops_project/README.md

 - Creation of alerts and triggers for retraining in orchestration.
 - Logging of models to MLflow with orchestration pipeline.
 - Store and load the data from S3.
 - Incorporation of the utils function into the deployment Python modules.
-However, this were left in this implementation to show different methods of loading the model and vectorizer artifacts i.e. directly from S3 like in deployment scripts, and locally (after retrieval from S3) as in the [model_loader.py](utils/model_loader.py).
+However, these were left in this implementation to show different methods of loading the model and vectorizer artifacts i.e. directly from S3 like in deployment scripts, and locally (after retrieval from S3) as in the [model_loader.py](utils/model_loader.py).
 - Setting up alerts from Grafana for automatic retraining.
 - Poetry for managing dependencies
 - Making utils to load data from S3 instead of having to download it locally from S3 first before loading.
 Nevertheless, the [run.sh](tests/integration-tests/run.sh) scripts retrieves the data from S3 and downloads locally.